There are a number of reasons homeless pit bulls find their way into our program:

-On average, a healthy dog in foster care costs $410.
-This covers the transfer fee from the shelter, vetting, food, and monthly flea tick/heartworm prevention for 6 months.
+On average, a healthy dog in foster care costs $500.
+This covers vetting, food and monthly flea, tick and heartworm prevention for 6 months.

 MABBR is made up of a network of foster homes.
 We strive to keep the dogs in a home-like setting until they are adopted.
 Sadly, we don’t have enough fosters for all the dogs in our program so some of these dogs have to go into boarding.

 Boarded dogs cost an additional $360 per month in boarding fees.